dgasmith/opt_einsum/paper/paper.md

 # Summary

-``einsum`` is a powerful Swiss army knife for arbitrary tensor contractions found in the popular ``numpy`` [@NumPy] repository.
-While these expressions can be used to form most mathematical expressions found in NumPy, the optimization of these expressions becomes increasingly important as the number of tensors increases due to finding optimal contraction order greatly effects the overall performance.
+``einsum`` is a powerful Swiss army knife for arbitrary tensor contractions and general linear algebra found in the popular ``numpy`` [@NumPy] package.
+While these expressions can be used to form most mathematical operations found in NumPy, the optimization of these expressions becomes increasingly important as naive implementations increase the overall scaling of these expressions resulting in a dramatic increase in overall execution time.
 Expressions with many tensors are particularly prevalent in many-body theories such as quantum chemistry, particle physics, and nuclear physics in addition to other fields such as machine learning.
+At the extreme case, matrix product state theory can have thousands of tensors meaning that the computation cannot procede in a naive fashion.

-At the extreme case, matrix product state theory can have thousands of tensors meaning that the computation cannot procede in a naive fashion. ``opt_einsum`` is particularly suited for these kinds of cases.
+The canonical NumPy ``einsum`` function considers expressions as a single unit and is not able to factor these expressions into multiple smaller pieces.
+For example, consider the following index transformation: ``M_{pqrs} = C_{pi} C_{qj}

-However, this function is The ``einsum`` function considers expressions as a single unit and is not able to factor these expressions into multiple smaller pieces.
-For example, consider the following index transformation: M_{pqrs} = C_{pi} C_{qj} I_{ijkl} C_{rk} C_{sl} with two different algorithms:
+I_{ijkl} C_{rk} C_{sl}`` with two different algorithms:

 ```python
 import numpy as np